-3.2 Observation of 129Xe on the 11.7 T spectrometer
+3.2 Observation of Xe on the 11.7 T spectrometer

-The experiments were performed at 295 K on a Bruker Avance II spectrometer equipped with a dual 129Xe-1H probehead and a GREAT3/10 three-axis gradient amplifier.
+The experiments were performed at 295 K on a Bruker Avance II spectrometer equipped with a dual Xe-H probe head and a GREAT3/10 three-axis gradient amplifier.

-3.3 Observation of 129Xe on the benchtop spectrometer
+3.3 Observation of Xe on the benchtop spectrometer

-The experiments were performed at 295 K on a Magritek SpinSolve Carbon spectrometer at a magnetic field of 1.02 T. The X channel of the low-field spectrometer being initially optimized for 13 C (i. e.
-10.9 MHz), it was necessary to lower the temperature of the permanent magnet in order to approach the 129 Xe Larmor frequency (12.1 MHz).
-Obviously, the situation is not optimal for 129 Xe, and the value of the 90° pulse was measured to 150 μ s at full power.
-This was calibrated with a sample of thermal xenon inside dodecane dopped with Gd3+ ions.
-Note that at such low field, the paramagnetic doping was not very efficient, and a T_1 of ca. 10 s was found for 129 Xe in this solution.
-The same procedure was used to calibrate the B_1 strength value for saturation.
+The experiments were performed at 295 K on a Magritek SpinSolve Carbon spectrometer at a magnetic field of 1.02 T (H Larmor frequency 43.71 MHz), the temperature of the permanent magnet being 301 K. The X channel of the low-field spectrometer being initially optimized for C (i.e., 10.9 MHz), it was necessary to lower the temperature of the permanent magnet in order to approach the Xe Larmor frequency (12.1 MHz).
+Obviously, the situation is not optimal for Xe, and the value of the 90° pulse was measured to 150 μs at full power.
+This was calibrated with a sample of thermal xenon inside dodecane doped with $Gd^{3+}$ ions.
+Note that at such a low field, the paramagnetic doping was not very efficient, and a $T_1$ of ca. 10 s was found for Xe in this solution.
+The same procedure was used to calibrate the $B_1$ strength value for saturation.

 The SpinSolve software in expert mode was used to create the pulse programs that were not in the Magritek library.
-In particular the UltraFast Z-spectroscopy sequence was written and tested, first in 1H NMR, then in 23Na NMR, before the 129Xe NMR experiments.
-The pulse program of this sequence is given in Supplementary Information.
+In particular, the ultra-fast Z spectroscopy sequence was written and tested, first in H NMR and then in Na NMR, before the Xe NMR experiments.
+The pulse program written for the Magritek Spinsolve spectrometer is provided in the Supplement.